 Unlike traditional HTTP applications, a CDN application in FastEdge must be developed according to the Proxy-Wasm (WebAssembly for Proxies).
 This ensures compatibility and standardization across different CDN environments.

 The application is called at the early stage of CDN processing, allowing for immediate intervention and customization.
-We're actively working on new interception points across the CDN workflow to cover a wide range of use cases.
+We’re actively working on new interception points across the CDN workflow to cover many use cases.

-To get started, you need to have a CDN resource configured for your origin.
-If you don’t have Gcore CDN set up, follow the instructions from this guide: Create a CDN resource.
+To get started, you need a CDN resource configured for your origin.
+If you don’t have Gcore CDN set up, follow the instructions in this guide: Create a CDN resource.

 Step 1.
 Create a FastEdge application

 You can deploy an application from a predefined template or from a custom Wasm file.
-If you choose the latter option, make sure that your Wasm binary file is compliant with the WebAssembly standard for proxies.
+If you choose the latter option, ensure your Wasm binary file complies with the WebAssembly standard for proxies.

 Currently, you can use a predefined template to enable authentication in your application.
 The template is configured to verify the JSON Web Token (JWT) in the request header.